Testimony of the Ancients

-Style
+Music and lyrics

-According to Ultimate Guitar senior editor David Slavković, the album is "one of the first examples of experimentation in [death metal]," incorporating progressive elements and "slowly drifting away towards jazz fusion".
+Following the departure of former bassist/vocalist Martin van Drunen, guitarist Patrick Mameli took over vocal duties.
+Mameli steered the band towards a more melodic and technical approach, expanding on the death metal sound of its predecessor Consuming Impulse.
+According to Ultimate Guitar senior editor David Slavković, the album is "one of the first examples of experimentation" in death metal, incorporating progressive and jazz fusion elements.
+The album contrasts brutal death metal riffs with melodic interludes.
+The album also contains thrash metal riffs and "doomy" elements.

 Each song on the album is followed by an instrumental outro track, which was an attempt by the band to "push [the genre's] boundaries."
 These brief interludes incorporate unorthodox timbres for death metal, such as acoustic guitar, samples of orchestral arrangements, and pianos.

-Following the departure of former bassist/vocalist Martin van Drunen, guitarist Patrick Mameli took over vocal duties.
-Mameli steered the band towards a more melodic and technical approach, expanding on the death metal sound of its predecessor Consuming Impulse.
-The resulting concept album, Testimony of the Ancients, contrasted brutal death metal riffs with melodic interludes.
-In addition to death metal, jazz fusion and progressive elements present, the album also contains thrash metal riffs and "doomy" elements.
+The album's guitar solos have been described as "melodic, jazz inflected, soaring, and emotive."

+Testimony of the Ancients is a concept album.
 The album's lyrics explored topics that John Serba of AllMusic described as "strangely philosophical".
 He explained that the album's themes were "Harmony [verus] chaos, melody [versus] brutality, the concept of eternity [versus] the limitations of a man's mind."
-The album's guitar solos have been described as "melodic, jazz inflected, soaring, and emotive."